Alfie Gilchrist

-Alfie Gilchrist (born 28 November 2003) is an English professional footballer who plays as a right-back for club West Bromwich Albion.
+Alfie Gilchrist (born 28 November 2003) is an English professional footballer who plays as a right-back for club Leyton Orient, on loan from club West Bromwich Albion.

 Club career

 Early career

 Born in Kingston upon Thames, London, Gilchrist started his career at local side Old Isleworthians Youth F.C. and Queens Park Rangers, playing as a right-wing and central midfielder in his early teens.

 Chelsea

 Gilchrist joined Chelsea at under-11 level in 2014 and was deployed as a centre-back.
 He was compared to John Terry and saw him as an idol due to his position and his status as an academy player of Chelsea.

 Gilchrist signed his first professional contract in November 2020.
 He captained the academy team that reached the FA Youth Cup semi-finals and also won the Under-18 Premier League Cup in 2021–22 season.
 Gilchrist took over captain duties for the Under-23s in February 2023.
 He was nominated for the PL2 Player of the Season award in the 2022–23 season.

 On 26 May 2023, Gilchrist was named among the substitutes for a Premier League tie with Manchester United.
 He was included in Chelsea's pre-season tour squad in preparation for the 2023–24 season, and came on as a substitute at half-time in a 5–0 win against Wrexham.